Position: Energy Advisor / Residential Energy Conservation Consultant

 - Organize, update and submit electronic file documentation

 We can change the world, one house at a time.
-Join our team, heal the climate, reduce energy poverty (including in First Nations communities), and help deliver advanced new and existing homes built with respect for seven generations.
+Join our team, heal the climate, reduce energy poverty, and help deliver advanced new and existing homes built with respect for seven generations.

 Thank you in advance for your interest in working for Homesol, only qualified applicants who have passed both NRCan exams (Foundations and Energy Advisor) will be contacted for an interview.